 Maria Aspman and Karolina Widerström spent many summers training teachers in the natural sciences.
 They both believed that hygiene needed to become a required subject within the study of nature.
 In order to improve her knowledge of medical hygiene Maria Aspman took a course in bacteriology at the Karolinska Institut (Caroline institute) in 1910.
 With her newly-gained expertise Maria Aspman was able to teach health education, a subject which Karolina Widerström had introduced into the girls’ school curriculum in Stockholm at the turn of the twentieth century.
 It was not long before health education also became a required subject within elementary schools.

 Maria Aspman died of breast cancer in 1944.
-She is buried at the Norra cemetery in Solna.
+She is buried at Norra begravningsplatsen (the Northern Cemetery) in Solna.
 She bequeathed a significant portion of her financial assets to a trust which is managed by the Fredrika Bremer Association.
 The income generated by the trust goes to women trained in the textile arts.